PromptShieldLabs/chatty/REWRITE_SUMMARY.md

-# Goaichat Rewrite Summary
+# Chatty Rewrite Summary

 ## What Was Accomplished

-Successfully rewrote goaichat following the **Option B (Lean Multi-File)** approach from `rewrite.md`, achieving a dramatically simpler and faster codebase.
+Successfully rewrote chatty following the **Option B (Lean Multi-File)** approach from `rewrite.md`, achieving a dramatically simpler and faster codebase.

 ## Before vs After Comparison